“We Battle to Raise Awareness, Spread Yoga, and Have Fun!”

 1. Coin flip decides who goes first.

 2 20 sec to call out the asana(s),to be acknowledged by referee and opponent, before attempt.

-3. If landed, other player has to land it in the same way called to avoid a letter.
+4. If Pose is landed, other player has to land it in the same way called to avoid a letter.
 First to spell YOGA is out.
 Must hold for solid 3 count.
 2 toe taps allowed in balancing strength postures except inversions once feet are up.

-4. Turn swtches after each posture for B&F round.
-Knockout rules apply in other rounds.
-Player continues setting until other player lands.
+5. Turn swtches after each posture for B&F round.

-7. On last attempt, to prevent elimination, yogi gets two chances to land and save their asana.
+9. On last attempt, to prevent elimination, yogi gets two chances to land it.

 Are you a yogi looking to inspire and help a good cause?